What are policy citations and how can I use them?

 Showcase societal impact

-Support funding or impact case studies
+Support funding bids or impact case studies

-Understand your research’s reach
+Understand research reach

 Identify engagement opportunities